GOP governor thanks Biden for efforts to ‘depoliticize’ pandemic response - NewsBreak

 “I want to thank all of the White House team for being such great support to the governors,” Hutchinson said in opening remarks on the conference call.
 “And I want to thank, Mr. President, [for] your address to the nation last week.
 Thank you for your comments designed to depoliticize our COVID response.
 I think that was helpful.

 “As we face omicron, the governors and your administration must be working together more closely than ever.
 I particularly appreciate your comments on increasing the supply chain on rapid COVID tests.
-This has become a real challenge for the governors,” added Hutchinson, who is the chairman of the National Governors Association.Daily COVID-19 infections surpass summer peak
+This has become a real challenge for the governors,” added Hutchinson, who is the chairman of the National Governors Association.Video shows woman smack unmasked passenger on Delta flight

 Biden in remarks last week on the pandemic publicly thanked former President Donald Trump for saying he’d gotten his booster shot against COVID-19, calling it “one of the few things he and I agree on.”